cert-manager/website/content/en/docs/usage/prometheus-metrics.md

 ## Monitoring Mixin

-Monitoring mixins are a way to bundle common alerts, rules, and dashboards for an application in a configurable and extensible way, using the `jsonnet` configuration language.
+Monitoring mixins are a way to bundle common alerts, rules, and dashboards for an application in a configurable and extensible way, using the Jsonnet data templating language.
 A cert-manager monitoring mixin can be found here https://gitlab.com/uneeq-oss/cert-manager-mixin.
 Documentation on usage can be found with the `cert-manager-mixin` project.